ImmyGarth01/A00025521---OSJournal-/Phase-5/phase-5.md

 ![Run&LogConfirm.png](Images/Run&LogConfirm.png)

-Here you can you the service running confirmation and the logs confirming its active
+Here you can see you the service running confirmation and the logs confirming its active